 for Pathfinder, it’s leadership; and for the Summit award, it’s

 patch incorporates the Venturing logo, and the design gets progressively

 more intricate as a young man or young woman progresses in

 Recipients of the Summit Award get an awesome patch but also receive

 a new medal.
 Plus, as adults, Summit Award recipients may wear the

 green, white and silver square knot pictured.
 It’s the same knot worn

-by recipients of the old Venturing Silver Award, which will be retired
+by recipients of the old Venturing Silver Award, which was retired

 at the end of 2014.

 Journey to Excellence” is the BSA’s performance recognition